NicoTerabyte/neovim_learning/README.md

 ## keeping track of some useful tools to make my use of nvChad better and easier
 The ff command in normal mode is used to make you able to search files during the use of nvim but only when you use nvdash plugin that can be triggered by the : followed by the nvdash command.

-the <leader> + h command will bring out a terminal interface down the
+the <leader> + h command will bring out a terminal interface when i say leader i mean the space bar.

 ## lsp
 language server protocol, in short neovim speaks a protocol for language servers and needs to know how to do that and how you can make it.